polyverse/zerotect/install/README.md

 These are particularly useful for running as Sidecars (in Pods/Tasks) or DaemonSets (once-per-host).

-More information on this usage is found in the [In the Cloud-Native World, use DaemonSets and Sidecars ](#in-the-cloud-native-world-use-daemonsets-and-sidecars) section.
+More information on this usage is found [In the Cloud-Native World](#in-the-cloud-native-world) section.

 #### Compile from source